arillo/Backbone.Facetr/README.md

 ##### <a name="facet-clear"></a> clear() : Facet

 Unselects all the values from the facet.
-It triggers a 'unfilter' event for each remove value.
+It triggers a 'unfilter' event for each removed value.

 ##### <a name="facet-customdata"></a> customData(key:string, [value:object]) : Facet